 THEODORE G. BILBO, the thirty-ninth and forty-third governor to serve Mississippi, was born at Juniper Grove, Pearl River County, Mississippi on October 13, 1877.
-His education was attained at the University of Nashville, and at Vanderbilt University, where he studied law.
+His education was attained at Peabody College and at Vanderbilt University, where he studied law.
 After establishing his legal career in Poplarville, Mississippi, Bilbo entered into politics.
-He served as a member of the Mississippi State Senate from 1908 to 1912, and was the lieutenant governor of Mississippi from 1912 to 1916.
-Bilbo next secured the Democratic gubernatorial nomination, and was elected governor by a popular vote on November 2, 1915.
+He served as a member of the Mississippi State Senate from 1908 to 1912 and was the lieutenant governor of Mississippi from 1912 to 1916.
+Bilbo next secured the Democratic gubernatorial nomination and was elected governor by a popular vote on November 2, 1915.
 During his tenure, a tuberculosis sanatorium was established; the state’s highway system was advanced; public hangings were eliminated; and a state board of embalming was founded, as well as a state tax commission and a game and fish commission.
 Bilbo left office on January 18, 1920.
-He ran unsuccessfully for a congressional seat in 1920, and was defeated in his 1923 gubernatorial bid.
+He ran unsuccessfully for a congressional seat in 1920 and was defeated in his 1923 gubernatorial bid.
 However, four years later he won reelection to a second term in the governor’s office.
 During his final tenure, educational reform measures were endorsed; economic policies that benefited white farmers was supported; and financial setbacks depleted the state treasury.
 After completing his term, Bilbo left office on January 19, 1932.
 He continued to stay politically active, serving as a member of the U.S. Senate, a position he held from 1934 until 1947.
-Governor Theodore G. Bilbo passed away on August 21, 1947, and was buried in the Juniper Grove Cemetery near Poplarville, Mississippi.
+Governor Theodore G. Bilbo passed away on August 21, 1947 and was buried in the Juniper Grove Cemetery near Poplarville, Mississippi.